IBS Sufferers – Don’t say you are ‘fine’ when you’re not – and here’s why!

 You shouldn’t say you're fine when you’re not, it rarely helps!

-In fact you only need two words – and depending if you feel up to it, able to utter more – a maximum of four words is all that’s needed!
+In fact, you only need two words – and depending on if you feel up to it, able to utter more – a maximum of four words is all that’s needed!

 You may or may not know, that the mind and body are inseparably linked, because every thought you have has a physical effect on your body, and every physical response has an effect on your mind.
 They never stop speaking to each other – ever!